IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 # IBM Technology Zone environment
-To enable sellers to both learn how to perform client pilots of {{offering.name}}, multiple environments have been created in IBM Technology Zone (ITZ).
-The environments leveraged for the watsonx Assistant for Z Velocity lab environment can be found in the <a href="{{itz.collectionURL}}" target="_blank">{{itz.collectionName}}</a> collection and consist of:
+To enable sellers to both learn how to deliver client pilots of {{offering.name}}, multiple environments are available in IBM Technology Zone (ITZ).
+The environments that are used for the watsonx Assistant for Z Velocity lab environment can be found in the <a href="{{itz.collectionURL}}" target="_blank">{{itz.collectionName}}</a> collection and consist of:

-- **watsonx Assistant for Z lab – watsonx Orchestrate** – a dedicated tenant of watsonx Orchestrate on IBM Cloud and is leveraged for creating and configuring the assistant, configuring conversational search, importing skills, and configuring assistant actions.
+- **Watsonx Assistant for Z lab – watsonx Orchestrate**: a dedicated environment with watsonx Orchestrate on IBM Cloud that is used for creating and configuring the assistant, configuring conversational search, importing skills, and configuring actions.

-- **Ansible Automation Platform (AAP) & z/OS** – a pattern used to deploy a pre-configured instance of AAP and Wazi z/OS with pre-loaded Ansible playbooks that can be imported as skills within watsonx Orchestrate and connected to your assistant.
-Provides pre-loaded templates for various use cases which will be covered in a later section.
+- **Ansible Automation Platform (AAP) & z/OS**: a pre-configured instance of AAP and Wazi z/OS.
+The environment includes preinstalled Ansible playbooks that can be imported as skills within watsonx Orchestrate and connected to your assistant.
+The environment provides preinstalled templates for various use cases that are covered in a later section.
 Learn more about AAP <a href="https://www.redhat.com/en/technologies/management/ansible" target="_blank">here</a>.
 Learn more about Wazi, <a href="https://www.ibm.com/cloud/wazi-as-a-service" target="_blank">here</a>.

-- **Single Node OpenShift with NFS storage** – used to provision a single-node OpenShift cluster (SNO) on IBM Cloud.
-The cluster is used to install a dedicated instance of [OpenSearch](https://opensearch.org/) for watsonx Assistant for Z. This environment enables ingestion of client supplied documents.
+- **Single Node OpenShift with NFS storage**: used to provision a single-node Red Hat OpenShift cluster (SNO) on IBM Cloud.
+The cluster is used to install a dedicated instance of [OpenSearch](https://opensearch.org/) for watsonx Assistant for Z. This environment enables ingestion of client-supplied documents.

 <!-- Add architecture info here -->

 !!!
-Warning "All activities in this lab guide are required learning."
+Warning "All activities in this lab guide are required."

     While all 3 environments may not be required for every client pilot, to complete the Level 4 learning plan and earn the {{badge.name}} badge, you must provision all three ITZ environments and complete all sections in the lab guide. **Any statements in the ITZ collection regarding optional environments or tasks should be ignored.**

  <!-- ITZ currently restricts individual users to a maximum of two concurrent environment reservations for the purpose of education or training.
 To overcome this limitation, an IBM Sales Cloud opportunity number has been created: #######.
 You will use this number when creating your reservations.
 This opportunity number should only be used for the purpose of completing this training. -->

-Follow the instructions in this section to create new reservation requests, extend the reservations, and access the ITZ demonstration environments.
+Follow the instructions in to create new reservation requests, extend the reservations, and access the ITZ demonstration environments.
 Provisioning the SNO environment in ITZ can take several hours, while the other two environments typically provisioning in under 30 minutes.

 ## Create a reservation request
 1. Click each of the links that follow to open a browser to the reservation pages of the **{{itz.collectionName}}** ITZ environments.